GI-ROBUST/gi-robust.github.io/robust25/index.md

 ## Registration

+**Attention: Registrations before 2025-01-17 presumably got lost, and must re-register.
+We will announce a new registration link soon.**

-If you intend to participate in the workshop, please briefly [register here](https://www.betriebssysteme.org/aktivitaeten/treffen/robust2025/) and tell us if you also like to join the social event (evening program) on Monday evening.
-Please register no later than March 3, 2025.
+If you intend to participate in the workshop, please briefly register and tell us if you also like to join the social event (evening program) on Monday evening.
+Please register no later than March 2, 2025.

 ### Venue